The Origins of WEIRD Psychology, Government Effectiveness, and Economic Prosperity

 The Cultural Evolution of Epistemic Practices

 Throughout history, people have used information from different sources and have evaluated the relative reliability of various kinds of information based on collectively accepted standards.
 Much research assumes the universality of epistemic practices, yet history presents plenty of cases where both the epistemic methods and epistemic evaluations exhibit significant variation.
 For example, an argument that consists of divine revelation, analogy, and words from wise sages would be viewed as convincing in ancient China but weak in most contemporary Western societies.
 Traditionally, anthropologists have documented indigenous epistemic methods through participant observation, psychologists have measured punitive attitudes towards norm violations, cognitive scientists have modeled belief-updating and decision making processes, and communication researchers have proposed criteria for good persuasive arguments.
 Yet there is no unified account that takes into consideration the cross-cultural and historical variations in the kind of information that people pay attention to, as well as how information is processed, presented, and evaluated.
-Kevin Hong, fourth year graduate student, will conduct a set of field studies to examine how individuals in small scale societies in SW China 1) gather information, 2) weigh contradictory information from different sources, and 3) evaluate arguments consisting of different kinds of information normatively.
+Kevin Hong, sixth year graduate student, will conduct a set of field studies to examine how individuals in small scale societies in SW China 1) gather information, 2) weigh contradictory information from different sources, and 3) evaluate arguments consisting of different kinds of information normatively.
 This field study is part of a larger project where he examines the change in rhetorical style in ancient China and the evolution of divination practices.
 Methodologically, he will combine participant observation, structured/semi-structured interviews, experiments, vignettes, and decision-making modelling.
 Funded by Mind, Brain and Behavior at Harvard University.